 EQUITY ORIENTED MUTUAL FUNDS:

 This is a type of mutual fund where the money pooled from the investors are invested more in Equity oriented instruments such as stocks.
-They are more volatile funds and the returns from them is greatly dependent on the performance of stock market.
+They are more volatile funds and the returns from them is greatly dependent on the performance of stock market and loan.
 (They generally invest more than 65% of the fund in stocks )